-- 1. Slowly bring the remote control lever to the IDLE position, or the NEUTRAL position. - 2.
-After operating at high speeds, allow a 2-3 minute engine cooldown period at low idle. - 3.
+- 1. Slowly bring the throttle lever to the IDLE position, or the NEUTRAL position. - 2.
+Move the shift lever to NEUTRAL. - 3.
+After operating at high speeds, allow a 2-3 minute engine cooldown period at low idle. - 4.
 Turn the ignition key to the OFF position.